nikolaia/nikolaia.com/resume.md

 I specialize in .NET with a focus on F#.
 I have experience with full stack development, but prefer working with back-end systems - especially automation and integrations.

-These are my key competency areas  in no specific order: F#, C#, T-SQL, .NET, .NET Core, Ruby, Objective-C, iOS, JavaScript, CSS, HTML, Suave, WCF, ASP.NET, ASP.NET Core, Docker, MS SQL Server, Azure SQL, Azure Cosmos DB, Elasticsearch, DevOps, Cloud, Continuous Delivery, Lean, Agile
+These are my key competency areas  in no specific order: F#, C#, T-SQL, .NET, .NET Core, Ruby, Objective-C, iOS, JavaScript, CSS, HTML, Suave, WCF, ASP.NET, ASP.NET Core, Azure, Docker, MS SQL Server, Azure SQL, Elasticsearch, DevOps, Cloud, Continuous Delivery, Lean, Agile

 ## Work experience

 * **March 2014 → Present** - Senior Consultant @ [Bekk Consulting AS](https://www.bekk.no)
   * .NET Practice Lead since August 2016
+  * Experience with big, critical systems written in C# and F#.
+Both maintenance and renewal of existing systems as well as greenfield projects.

 * **September 2013 → Present** - Founder @ [Idéhub](http://www.idehub.com)
   * Developing, and maintaining, the companies own products, both on the business side and the computer engineering side.
 Responsible for administrative work and corporate economy.